Etsmash/Monkeytype-autotypebot/README.md

 # Monkeytype-autotypebot
-Auto typing bot for monkey type
+Superior auto typing bot for monkey type

 So what can this bot achieve: